gorenje/node-red-contrib-flowhub/README.md

-## FlowHub: Gist for Node-RED
+## FlowHub: Flow management with GitHub

 These are the Node-RED nodes that interact with [FlowHub.org](https://flowhub.org).

-[FlowHub.org](https://FlowHub.org) is an experimental first attempt to provide a gist/pastebin-like service for Node-RED.
+[FlowHub.org](https://FlowHub.org) is platform for managing flows using GitHub.
+For more details, a [video introduction](https://flowhub.org/introduction) is now available.

 The aim is to make it easy to share flow-tabs amongst Node-RED developers.

-Flows can be exported directly from the Node-RED editor to FlowHub.org.
+Flows can be exported directly from the Node-RED editor to GitHub.
 Flows that have been edited but not deployed can be exported.
 Flows are taken from the editor not the Node-RED server.

 Flows can be imported into the Node-RED editor using the pull node.
 Flows can be imported into new tabs or directly into existing tabs.

 ## Personal Usage

-Since version 0.5.0, it is possible to generate [your own FlowHub.org token](https://flowhub.org/integration) to commit flows directly to your own GitHub repository.
+Generate [your own FlowHub.org token](https://flowhub.org/integration) to commit flows directly to your own GitHub repository.
 You will then be able to perform all functionalty of the FlowHub[]().org nodes on your own personal flows.

 ## Details